 Earth – is primarily dry and secondarily hot

-Later Hippocrates used the four elements to describe the unexplained functions occuring in the human body and called them the four humours.
+Later Hippocrates used the four elements to describe the unexplained functions occurring in the human body and called them the four humours.
 He called the four humours:

-Since the discovery of hormones the humours have become obsolete, but they played a vital parts in any medical intervention until the 19th century.
+Since the discovery of hormones, the humours have become obsolete, but they played a vital part in any medical intervention until the 19th century.